Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Introduction

-This work seeks to address key limitations in current DSTT theory to improve their performance for nonlinear dynamics such as aerocapture.
-In previous work, the authors~\cite{calkins_grace_e_efficient_2024,calkins2025dynamics} and Zhou et al.~\cite{zhou_efficient_2025}, found the direction along which DSTTs are constructed was selected based on an important factor in the application rather than the direction of maximum linear stretching.
-These studies used a heuristic direction scaled by dynamic pressure for aerocapture and directions informed by uncertainty for orbit determination to construct DSTTs.
-In this work, we seek to find dynamically-sensitive directions from the STTs to construct accurate DSTTs.
-We develop a general method to find a higher-order sensitive directions in the dynamics that can be applied to any nonconservative, nonlinear dynamics for which STTs have been obtained.
+Thus, this work improves DSTT performance for nonlinear dynamics, such as aerocapture, by addressing key limitations in the current theory.
+In previous work, the authors~\cite{calkins_grace_e_efficient_2024,calkins2025dynamics} and Zhou et al.~\cite{zhou_efficient_2025} constructed DSTTs considering an important factor in the application rather than the direction of linear stretching.
+These studies constructed DSTTs using a heuristic direction scaled by dynamic pressure for aerocapture and directions informed by uncertainty for orbit determination.
+In the present work, we seek to find dynamically-sensitive directions from the STTs to construct accurate DSTTs by developing a general method to find a higher-order sensitive directions in the dynamics.
+The proposed methodology can be applied to any nonconservative, nonlinear system.

-Additionally, while prior work on orbital dynamics found that (1) the maximal second-order CGT eigenvector direction is relatively constant throughout the trajectory~\cite{boone_directional_2023,boodram_efficient_2022} and (2) the higher-order stretching directions align with the lower-order directions~\cite{boone_directional_2023}, this paper shows that this is not true for aerocapture.
-It is demonstrated that nonconservative aerodynamic forces are the impetus for the time-varying nature of the unstable direction.
-To construct improved DSTTs, sensitive directions are selected using tensor eigenpairs of novel augmented higher-order Cauchy Green Tensors (HOCGTs).
-Tensor eigenpairs are the higher-order analog to the matrix eigenproblem, and have been shown to identify directions of strong nonlinearity~\cite{jenson_semianalytical_2023}.
+Additionally, this paper demonstrates that previous conclusions about DSTT construction are not true for aerocapture.
+Prior work on orbital dynamics found that (1) the maximal second-order CGT eigenvector direction (the maximum linear stretching direction) is relatively constant throughout the trajectory~\cite{boone_directional_2023,boodram_efficient_2022} and (2) the higher-order stretching directions align with the linear directions~\cite{boone_directional_2023,boone_efficient_2023}.
+Regarding the first observation, we demonstrate that nonconservative aerodynamic forces result in time-varying stretching direction for aerocapture dynamics, rather than the approximately constant direction observed in orbital dynamics.
+Additionally, as the linear stretching direction does not align with the higher-order stretching direction, we construct improved DSTTs considering sensitive directions found using tensor eigenpairs of novel augmented higher-order Cauchy Green Tensors (HOCGTs).
+These tensor eigenpairs are the higher-order analog to the matrix eigenproblem and have been shown to identify directions of strong nonlinearity~\cite{jenson_semianalytical_2023}.
 The augmented HOCGTs identify directions of maximum stretching for a selected subset of the state or a quantity-of-interest that is an arbitrary function of the state.

 This paper is organized as follows.
 First, the aerocapture problem is presented in \cref{sec:aerocapture}.
 Then, STTs and DSTTs are introduced in \cref{sec:sttsdstts}.
 Third, dynamics analysis techniques using functions of the STTs are presented in \cref{sec:dynamics_analysis}, including decomposed CGTs showing the time-varying direction and augmented HOCGTs.
 In \cref{sec:results}, results are presented showing STT sufficiency for aerocapture perturbation propagation, DSTT approximation accuracy, and DSTT performance for propagating key quantities of interest.
 Finally, conclusions are given in \cref{sec:conclusions}.